How to Become an EMT Instructor: Duties, Requirements, Certifications, Job Outlook, and Salary

 - Proof of identification and citizenship

-You’ll also need to re-certify once every three years, so keep those study guides handy (see below).
+As an EMT instructor, you’ll need to re-certify once every three years, so be sure to keep that study guide handy (see below).
 You can re-certify in one of two ways:

-1) By earning 12 Continuing Education course credits by attending conferences or courses, or
+1) Earn 12 Continuing Education course credits by attending conferences or courses, or

 For a list of exam locations, visit the NAEMSE link here.